What to Expect at an Engagement Session

-While we prefer couples being hands free and not tired from caring extra bags, should you have a dog or maybe something that’s important to you and you’d like some photos with, feel free to take with you and let’s have some fun!
+While we prefer couples being focused on one another and not tired from caring extra bags, should you have a dog or maybe something that’s important to you and you’d like some photos with, feel free to bring to the shoot and let’s have some fun!

 One important thing, though: rules are made to be broken!

 So if anything I wrote here doesn’t apply to you, great!
 As long as you feel like your best self on the day, nothing else matters!

 If you look good, you feel good, you shoot good.

 As simple as that!

 If you’re planning a visit to the Cotswolds and also thought that a photo shoot would be a fun way to document this trip, get in touch!
 We also shoot lots of families and couples who are already married and we’d love to know you, as well!